JohnXLivingston/peertube-plugin-livechat/README.md

 The XMPP server.
 For example: ```peertube.im.your_domain```.

+NB: If you have an existing Prosody server, you can use its address if it has anonymous authentication on.
+Otherwise, you can create a subdomain (see [the example file](documentation/examples/prosody/virtualhost.cfg.lua)).
+The ```peertube.im``` is part of the example, you have to replace the entire value.

 #### Builtin webchat: XMPP room template (mandatory)

 The room to join on your XMPP server.